node-hid/node-hid/README.md

 if in "Serial / UART" mode, you should use `node-serialport` instead.

 ## Mac notes
-See General notes above Keyboards
+See General notes above Keyboards with the exception if you open a device in nonExclusive mode.
+In that case the os will request permission from the user to read the device.
+If permission is given `node-hid` will be able to read data coming from the device normally.

 ## Windows notes
 See General notes above about Keyboards